 Not Scotland’s national destiny and its residents’ future well-being disturb the sleep of the just.
-Capitalist prophets of rage are particularly afraid of the prospect (faint, admittedly..) that enormous resources (economic capital, political and institutional power) under their direct and indirect control may be questioned thereafter the referendum.
+The capitalist prophets of rage are particularly afraid of the prospect that enormous resources (economic capital, political and institutional power) under their direct and indirect control may be questioned after the referendum.

-They fear that the project of Neo-liberal Globalism, that survived quite easily the recent financial crisis from which many of them even benefited due to compassionate corporate welfare, might get hit while galloping ahead to impose next austerity plan.
+They fear that the project of Neo-liberal Globalism, that survived quite easily the 2008 financial crisis from which many of them even benefited due to compassionate corporate welfare, might get hit now while galloping ahead to impose the next austerity plan.

-They fear even more the possibility that Scottish winds will strike the lumberjacks in the forests of Flanders, Québec ship labourers and rock the fisherman boats near Catalonian beaches.
+They fear even more the possibility that Scottish winds will strike the lumberjacks in the forests of Flanders and rock the fisherman boats near Catalonian beaches.

 They fear the rising masses of the precariat, the united national proletariat.